LabTranslationalArchitectomics/riboWaltz/README.md

     example_ends_heatmap[["plot"]]
 ![example_ends_heatmap](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_ends_heatmap.png)

   The latter plot is particularly useful for understanding which extremity of the reads is the best choice for the computation of the P-site offset.
-Even if __riboWaltz__ is able to automatically recognize the best read end to use for the P-site identification, in some cases it may be necessary to provide this information.
-In our example, looking at the reads aligning around the translation initiation site (TIS), it is clearly visible a different trend of the signal coming from the 5' and the 3' extremity.
-In fact, the distance between the 5' end and the TIS varies depending on the read length (shorter the reads, closer are the 5' ends to TIS), while the 3' end often alignes on a specific nucleotide.
+Even if __riboWaltz__ is able to automatically recognize the best read end to use for the P-site identification, in some cases it might be useful to provide directly this information.
+In our example, looking at the reads aligning around the translation initiation site (TIS), a different trend of the signal coming from the 5' and the 3' extremity is clearly visible.
+In fact, the distance between the 5' end and the TIS varies depending on the read length (shorter the reads, closer are the 5' ends to the TIS), while the 3' end often alignes on a specific nucleotide.
 This may suggest that the more stable extremity (i.e. the best option for the identification of the P-site offset) is the latter one and this information can be passed to the function `psite`.
-Nevertheless, in our example we are going to employ the automatic selection of the extremity to show how __riboWaltz__ works without any restriction (see below).
+Nevertheless, in our example we are going to employ the automatic selection of the extremity to show how __riboWaltz__ works by default (see below).

 #### P-site offset

   Starting from the list produced by `bedtolist` the P-site offsets can be computed using the function `psite`.
-This function compute the P-site identification starting from the reads that align on the start codon of any transcript, exploiting the knowledge that their associated P-sites corresponds to the translation start site.
-However, it is possible to remove reads which extremities are too close to the start codon by specifying the *flanking* option.
+This function computes the P-site starting from the reads that align on the start codon of any transcript, exploiting the knowledge that their associated P-sites correspond to the translation start site.
+However, it is possible to remove reads whose extremities are too close to the start codon by specifying the *flanking* option.

   `psite` processes one sample at a time, printing on the screen the extremity chosen for the computation of the P-site offsets and the value upon which the correction is based.